 ESAs and the schools they serve are constantly working to ensure they have effective employees.
-However, public school systems and ESAs currently face a nationwide education personnel shortage.
+However, public school systems and ESAs are currently facing a nationwide education personnel shortage.
 AESA remains committed to the broader systemic conversation about education personnel shortages.
-AESA also supports a review and strengthening of educator retention patterns and pathways, both alternative and traditional, including analysis of high-needs schools and teacher diversity.
+AESA also supports a review and strengthening of educator retention patterns and pathways, both alternative and traditional, including analysis on high-needs schools and teacher diversity.

-- Allow all prep/licensure candidates to be eligible for federal student loans and grants, including alternative licensure programs that meet rigorous standards. - Enable ESAs to serve as educator licensing entities. - Ensure flexibility of federal grants and loans for educators and educator candidates regardless of age or current school enrollment. - Simplify the application and access procedures for the public service loan forgiveness programs. - Protect and expand public service loan forgiveness programs for all educators and related service providers. - Support incentives and programs to prepare, recruit, and retain high-quality educators through student loan forgiveness proposals, Public Service Loan Forgiveness, TEACH,

-Teacher Quality Partnership Grants, and Grow Your Own Program.

-- Protect and preserve student aid (grants and loans) programs aimed at future educators and related service providers. - Support federal higher education policy that accomplishes the following: - Ensures ESAs are eligible for grants. - Ensures ESAs coordinate collaboration with PK-16. - Supports programs that assist and develop students entering and completing college and post-secondary programs. - Ensures capacity of credentialed and specialized programs to support the pipeline of students into related service provider roles. - Incentivize increased salaries for educators and related service providers in rural areas. - Incentivize increased salaries for school health staff (e.g., mental health/SEL, school counselors, psychologists, nurses, and teachers of SWDs). - Support policies aimed at increasing educator and related service providers' diversity. - Support full resolution to the educational impacts of federal immigration law, including mitigating any impact on school site safety, safety for students (enroute or in school), and its impact on educator and related service provider shortages. - Take action to address the specific shortages of bus drivers and other pupil transportation service providers.
+- Allow all prep/licensure candidates to be eligible for federal student loans and grants, including alternative licensure programs that meet rigorous standards. - Enable ESAs to serve as educator licensing entities. - Ensure flexibility of federal grants and loans for educators and educator candidates regardless of age or current school enrollment. - Protect and expand public service loan forgiveness programs for all educators and related service providers.
+Simplify the application process to ensure all applicants can access the program. - Support incentives and programs to prepare, recruit, and retain high-quality educators through student loan forgiveness proposals, Public Service Loan Forgiveness, TEACH and Teacher Quality Partnership Grants, and Grow Your Own initiatives. - Protect and preserve student aid (grants and loan) programs aimed at future educators and related service providers. - Support federal higher education policy that accomplishes the following: - Ensures ESAs are eligible for grants. - Ensures ESAs coordinate collaboration with PK-16. - Supports programs that assist and develop students entering and completing college and post-secondary programs. - Ensures capacity of credentialed and specialized programs to support the pipeline of students into related service provider roles. - Incentivize increased salaries for educators and related service providers in rural areas. - Incentivize increased salaries for school health staff (e.g., mental health/SEL, school counselors, psychologists, nurses, and teachers of SWDs). - Support policies aimed at increasing educator and related service providers diversity. - Support full resolution to the educational impacts of federal immigration law, including mitigating any impact on school site safety, safety for students (enroute or in school), and its impact on educator and related service provider shortages. - Take action to address the specific shortages of bus drivers and other pupil transportation